Danieleg82/AzureVPN-NAT/README.md

 Let's finally proceed validating the effective connectivity between AzureVM and OnpremVM2 over a non-NATted destination IP range.

-Connect via SSH to both AzureVM and OnpremVM2 (configure JIT access or NSG security rules if needed).
+Connect via SSH to both AzureVM and OnpremVM2 via Bastion.

 From AzureVM, start a PING toward OnpremVM2: